John Dewey High School (21K540)

 Calculate commute

 We offer an innovative form of education that empowers students to make responsible decisions.
-Our school is comprised of small learning communities.
+Our school is composed of small learning communities.
 Our small learning communities allow teachers, school counselors and assistant principals to work with students for enrichment, remediation, and social engagement.
-Students receive the individualized attention found in a small school within the setting of a comprehensive high school.
-Our small learning communities prepare students for a variety of career pathways and college-readiness programs in core subject areas including the arts, business, STEM, law, teaching and heath professions.
+Students receive the individualized attention found in [more]

 Reports: School Budget | PTA Financials | Room Utilization